adrianwedd/space-weather/PROMPT.md

 ## Analyze, Document, and Implement Across Entire Codebase in `/mnt/data/space-weather`

 1. **Preparation and Initial Review**:
-    - Examine each directory and file in the local repository
+    - Examine each directory and file in the local repository, focusing on:
+        - `backend/`
+        - `frontend/`
+        - `docs/`

 2. **Codebase Scan for Todos and Documentation**:
-    - Identify areas lacking but requiring TODOs.
+- Identify areas lacking but requiring TODOs.  # Updated TODO: Please elaborate on the implementation details.
     - Spot opportunities to enrich inline documentation.

 3. **Todo Articulation and Inline Documentation**:
-    - For each area or existing TODO: IMPORTANT: This should be done manually, on a comment-by-comment basis, not programmatically.
+- For each area or existing TODO:  # Updated TODO: Please elaborate on the implementation details.
         1. Understand the context.
-        2. Articulate or edit the TODO for clarity.
-IMPORTANT: This should be done manually, on a comment-by-comment basis, not programmatically.
+2. Articulate or edit the TODO for clarity.  # Updated TODO: Please elaborate on the implementation details.
         3. Improve inline documentation.
-IMPORTANT: This should be done manually, on a comment-by-comment basis, not programmatically.

 4. **Coding and Implementation**:
-    - Implement the most complete code possible based on the TODOs.
-IMPORTANT: This should be done manually, on a comment-by-comment basis, not programmatically.
+- Implement the most complete code possible based on the TODOs.  # Updated TODO: Please elaborate on the implementation details.
     - If complete code is unfeasible, include a verbose placeholder.
-IMPORTANT: This should be done manually, on a comment-by-comment basis, not programmatically.

 5. **Validation and Testing**:
     - Validate the implemented code or placeholders.

 6. **Final Documentation Check**:
-    - Ensure all new TODOs and inline comments align with `TASK_LIST.md` and `iteration_logs`.
+- Ensure all new TODOs and inline comments align with `TASK_LIST.md` and `iteration_logs`.  # Updated TODO: Please elaborate on the implementation details.

 ## Update Documentation and Development Logs